Social dance: Social dance in western cultures

-20th century America
+20th century United States

 Towards the end of the 19th century, Americans were tiring of the court dances of their grandparents' era.
 In the early 20th century, Americans began pairing Victorian dances such as the Two-Step with Ragtime music.
 Other dances included the African American Cakewalk, and animal dances such as the Turkey Trot.
 The most popular social dance of the time was the One-Step.
 The dance consisted of couples taking one step on each beat of the music, so even beginners could participate.

 The introduction of the phonograph record marked a shift toward dancing to recorded music, as radio stations, jukeboxes, and sock hops played records to dance to.

 Swing dance in the 1930s has grown in popularity, taking many dance forms, some of them, such as Lindy Hop or West Coast Swing have survived to today.

 Rock 'n' roll in the 1950s brought about a shift in social dancing toward rebelliousness.
 This shift was seen especially in teenagers who did not want to dance the same steps that their parents did.
 The dancing was mostly swing based but had a variations in different regions.
 Couples began dancing as individuals for the first time, sending the message that there did not have to be a leader and a follower.

-Social Dancing in Europe

-Social dance in Europe has its long traditions that go into the 17th Century and earlier.
-Many European countries have developed their own national social dancing traditions that remain active.
+The mid-20th century also saw a strong influence from Latin American dance, particularly from the Caribbean.
+In Cuba, Spanish colonial ballroom traditions blended with Indigenous Taíno forms and the music and dance of enslaved Africans, creating a diverse range of partnered social dances.
+Many of these styles spread to the United States through immigration and cultural exchange, especially in growing Latino communities in New York, Miami, and Los Angeles.

+The 1950s brought nationwide "dance crazes" such as the mambo and the cha-cha-chá, which were popularized through nightclubs, television, and touring orchestras.
+These styles not only attracted Latino audiences but also became a major part of mainstream American popular culture.
+In the United States, the mambo craze was fueled by bandleaders like Pérez Prado whose big-band mambo music enjoyed major popularity in the 1950s.

+By the late 1960s and early 1970s, these Cuban and Puerto Rican influences converged into salsa, a hybrid genre of music and dance that became a fixture of social life in urban centers.
+The term "salsa" was popularized by figures such as Johnny Pacheco, founder of Fania Records, who helped transform various Afro-Caribbean musical styles into a unified, mainstream genre.

+Salsa also gave rise to salsa congresses, which are multi-day festivals featuring workshops, performances, competitions, and social dancing.
+These events, originally focused on salsa, have since expanded to include other partner dance styles such as bachata (which has grown in popularity), as well as more recent imports like Kizomba and Zouk.